jhuckaby/Cronicle/README.md

 This will launch the service without forking a daemon process, and echo the entire debug log contents to the console.
 This is great for debugging server-side issues.
 Beware of file permissions if you run as a non-root user.
 Hit Ctrl-C to shut down the service when in this mode.

-Also, you can force it to become the master server right away, so there is no delay before you can use the web app:
+Also, you can force it to become the primary server right away, so there is no delay before you can use the web app:

 ```
 ./bin/debug.sh --master
 ```

 Do not use the `--master` switch on multiple servers in a cluster.
-For multi-server setups, it is much better to wait for Cronicle to decide who should become master (~60 seconds after startup).
+For multi-server setups, it is much better to wait for Cronicle to decide who should become primary (~60 seconds after startup).

 Please note that when starting Cronicle in debug mode, all existing events with [Run All Mode](#run-all-mode) set will instantly be "caught up" to the current time, and not run any previous jobs.
 Also, some features are not available in debug mode, namely the "Restart" and "Shut Down" links in the UI.